Time-varying auto-regressive models for count time-series: Introduction

 Regression models with varying coefficient were introduced by \cite{hastie1993varying}.
 They modeled the varying coefficients using cubic B-splines.
 Later, these models has been further explored in various directions \cite{gu1993smoothing,biller2001bayesian,fan2008statistical,franco2019unified,yue2014bayesian}.
 Spline bases have been routinely used to model the time-varying coefficients within non-linear time series models \citep{cai2000functional, huang2002varying, huang2004functional,amorim2008regression}.
 We also consider the B-spline series based priors to model the time-varying coefficient functions.
 We develop efficient computational algorithms for the proposed models.

-Apart from developing a computationally tractable hierarchical model, we also establish posterior contraction rates of the proposed models.
+Apart from developing a computationally tractable hierarchical model, we also establish posterior contraction rates of the proposed models. \cite{ghosal2007convergence} established posterior contraction for a general stationary Markov chain with much stricter conditions.
+However, they relaxed some of those conditions in Theorem 8.29 of \cite{ghosal2017fundamentals}.
 To the best of our knowledge, the posterior contraction rate result of this paper is the first for the time-varying Markov model based on minimal assumptions under Poisson-link.
+We also consider the strategy, used to relax the conditions in Theorem 8.29 of \cite{ghosal2007convergence}.
 Our posterior contraction rate is with respect to the average Hellinger metric.
 The primary theoretical hurdle is to construct exponentially consistent tests in a time-varying Markov setup.
 Our proposed test construction is inspired by \cite{jeong2019frequentist, ning2020bayesian}.
 We construct the test relying on the Neyman-Pearson lemma with respect to negative average log affinity distance and calculate contraction rates.
 Then we show that the same rate holds for the average Hellinger metric as well.
 We also discuss a pointwise inferential tool by drawing credible intervals.
 Such tools are important to keep an objective perspective in terms of the evolution of the time-varying coefficients without restricting it to some specific trend models.
 See \cite{sayar2020} (\cite{karmakar2018asymptotic} for an earlier version) for a comprehensive discussion on time-varying models and their applications.

 The rest of the paper is organized as follows.
 Section \ref{model} describes the proposed Bayesian models in detail.
 Section~\ref{comp} discusses an efficient computational scheme for the proposed method.
 We calculate posterior contraction rates in Section~\ref{theo}.
 The performance of our proposed method in capturing true coefficient functions are studied in Section~\ref{sim} and we show excellent performance over other existing methods.
 Section~\ref{application} deals with an application of the proposed method on COVID-19 spread for NYC.
 Then, we end with discussions and possible future directions in Section~\ref{discussion}.
 Section~\ref{sec:proof} contains detail theoretical proofs.